brugal/wolfcamql/README-wolfcam.txt

 9) The maximum number of dynamic lights for both wolfcamql and q3mme is 32.
   You should restrict the use of 'Light' to flash effects, explosions, and possibly rocket projectiles.

+10) wolfcam incompatibility with q3mme fx:  In wolfcam scripting for an emitted entity stops once it has been added, so 'impact', 'distance', and 'interval' scripts need to come before 'sprite', 'model', and other rendering directives.
+    Ex:

+         emitter 10 {
+            ...
+            sprite  // in wolfcam scripting stops here distance 50 {
+               // in wolfcam this is never run, it will run in q3mme }
+            //sprite  // if it's added here in wolfcam it will now run }

+    This is because in q3mme the the 'emitter' is the entity and 'sprite' is a directive to draw itself.
+In wolfcam the 'sprite' is an entity separate from 'emitter'.
+Ex:

+         emitter 10 {
+            ...
+            origin2 origin2 + 100
+            sprite
+            ...
+            origin2 origin2 + 100
+            sprite
+            ...
+            origin2 origin2 + 100
+            sprite
+            ...
+         }

+    In q3mme this is a 'particle' that will draw itself 3 times in 3 different places at the same time, in wolfcam this creates 3 different and independent 'sprite' particles.

 ---------------------------------------------------------------